sor/myll/README.md

 (not to be mistakened with not-implemented features)
 - Non-type template parameters need a distinction.
 - Comments do not get passed through
+- Init of static data members, esp. with templates